 An arts graduate in linguistics, she had come across a job posting by the University of Porto’s engineering department in 2000 for a linguist to help create the world’s first Portuguese text-to-speech system.
 As it turned out, she was the only person who applied for the role and the rest, as they say, is history.
 Braga went on to acquire a decade’s worth of experience developing NLP technologies for the likes of Microsoft and Voicebox Technologies.

 Her experience in the field gave her a profound understanding of the "bad data" problem that often besets scientists like herself – the dagger in the heart of up to 40% of business initiatives.
-According to a 2014 Harvard Business Review article, data cleansing and preparation account for the lion’s share of production costs when undertaking data analytics projects.
+According to the Harvard Business Review, data cleansing and preparation account for the lion’s share of production costs when undertaking data analytics projects.
 If data is not mined to suitable standards in the first instance, scientists have to spend a disproportionate amount of time sorting low-quality data from usable material, preventing them from putting their resources and skills to better use – namely doing the jobs they were actually hired to do.

 Born of bad data